doublepi628/HiMoE/README.md

 You need to download the data to `./data/PEMS04/` or `./data/KNOWAIR/` and follow the instructions in `./data/README.md` to initialize the datasets.

+The original datasets can be found at [ASTGCN](https://github.com/guoshnBJTU/ASTGCN-2019-pytorch) and [PM2.5-GNN](https://github.com/shuowang-ai/PM2.5-GNN).

 ## Run Pre-trained Model
 ```
 python main.py --conf ./conf/himoe.json --dataset PEMS04 --data_dir ./data/PEMS04/ --gpuid 0 --mode test_only --best_model_path ./exp/pems04-best.pkl